 Mr. Chan has more than 20 years of experience in the accounting, finance and human resources fields.
 Previously Mr. Chan was the company secretary of our operating subsidiary, Expert HK, from March 2003 to September 2004 and was in senior managerial position before he joined ServiceOne in March 2016.
 Currently he is the managing director, responsible for the overall management of ServiceOne.
+Mr. Chan also holds directorships in other subsidiaries within our Group.

-Ms. Lau Tsz Yan (劉紫茵), aged 50, is an executive Director and the general manager of Expert HK.
+Ms. Lau Tsz Yan (劉紫茵), aged 51, is an executive Director and the general manager of Expert HK.
 Ms. Lau was appointed as an executive Director on 15 March 2016.
 She is responsible for the overall management of Expert HK and Expert Macau.